Families of kidnapped Nigerian boys fear time running out | Law-Order

 His 13-year-old son Annas was among those abducted from the Government Science school on Friday night.
 Two other sons managed to escape, he added, when men on motorbikes with AK-47 assault rifles stormed the school and marched the boys into a forest.

-Though the military said it had them roughly located, some experts feared the boys could be taken over the porous border with Niger, about an hour's drive north, or at least split into small groups to make finding them harder.
+Though the military said it had them roughly located, some experts feared the boys could be taken over the border into Niger or at least split into groups to make finding them harder.
 Boko Haram and its offshoot, Islamic State West Africa Province, have waged a decade-long insurgency estimated to have displaced about 2 million people and killed more than 30,000.
-They want to create states based on their extreme interpretation of sharia (Islamic law).
+They want to create states based on their extreme interpretation of sharia law.

 If Boko Haram carried out the kidnapping in an area where it had not previously claimed attacks, that would mark an alarming expansion beyond its northeastern base, security experts say.
 But it may alternatively have purchased the boys from criminal gangs in the northwest with whom it has been building ties.
-CHIBOK GIRLS REMEMBERED
+Vincent Foucher, a security analyst at the French National Centre for Scientific Research, said Boko Haram earlier this year released videos in which it said groups in the northwest had pledged allegiance to its movement.

 - READ MORE ON: